eTopRPG/backend/README.md

 # backend for RPG-game
-1. 18.01 - create a database, create web-API
+1. 18.01 - create a database(MS SQL), create web-API (in branch "API")